-It’s spring, albeit a bit wet this year.
+It’s spring, even if some parts of North American haven’t figured it out yet.
 Regardless of the weather in your area, it’s vital to complete semi-annual maintenance tasks associated with your vinyl deck, roof deck, or patio.
 Tuff Industries has pulled together this handy document to help minimize maintenance time and maximize the lifespan of your deck or patio.

 Why Spring Maintenance for Vinyl Decks?

 It might not seem evident, but winter can be hard on decks, roof decks, and vinyl patios.
 All the snow adds extra weight while the melt gives ample opportunity for the melt to find nooks and crannies.
+Meanwhile, rain and wind can create their own issues.
 This combination can add up to wear and tear on your deck that might go unnoticed until a major issue occurs.